jojozhuang/jojozhuang.github.io/_note/designknowledge/system-design-interview-questions.md

 tags: [Tradeoffs]
 ---

-> Learn how to design large-scale systems and prepare for the system design interview.

-## How to approach a system design interview question

 > How to tackle a system design interview question.

+## 1. Approaching System Design Interview Question
 The system design interview is an **open-ended conversation**.
 You are expected to lead it.

 You can use the following steps to guide the discussion.
 To help solidify this process, work through the [System design interview questions with solutions](#system-design-interview-questions-with-solutions) section using the following steps.

-### Step 1: Outline use cases, constraints, and assumptions
+### 1.1 Step 1: Outline use cases, constraints, and assumptions
 Gather requirements and scope the problem.
 Ask questions to clarify use cases and constraints.
 Discuss assumptions.
 * Who is going to use it?
 * How are they going to use it?
 * How many users are there?